Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 Price per Track ~17-19 Euro Included in distribution plan 9-25 Euro per plan

-User-Targets adjustable Limited (Vinyl profiles) LUFS, Balance, Genre 3 style presets
+User-Targets Steuerbar Limited (vinyl profiles) LUFS, Balance, Genre 3 Style Presets

 What the table doesn’t show: How quickly Soundplate is gaining traction.
-Multiple DACH pressing providers recognize Soundplate masters as pre-checked, which shortens the loop with the cutting engineer on the pressing side.
+Multiple DACH press providers recognize Soundplate masters as pre-checked, which shortens the loop with the cutting engineer on the press side.
 This is more of a workflow advantage than a sound advantage, but it counts for Indies with small runs.

 $1 Mrd